Communist Youth League of China: Reform and opening up

+Xi Jinping era

-Current CCP general secretary Xi Jinping has criticized the leadership of the CCP's youth wing, stating that "All they [cadres] can do is just repeat the same old bureaucratic, stereotypical talk".
-SCMP states, “Wu Qiang, a former political science lecturer at Tsinghua University in Beijing, said Xi’s trenchant criticism of the youth league reflected his intention to transform it from a bureaucracy to an organisation that can mobilise the masses – much in line with the party’s rekindled ‘mass line’ campaign, developed by Mao Zedong, to reconnect with the public.“ Political commentators have noted that the diminishing of the Tuanpai curtailed the influence of former paramount leader Hu Jintao, solidifying Xi's own political faction.
-Following Xi's more critical stance of the CYLC, its membership has decreased.
+In 2013, CCP general secretary Xi Jinping criticized the leadership of the CYLC, stating that "All they [cadres] can do is just repeat the same old bureaucratic, stereotypical talk".
+He lambasted the CYLC as being a slogan-touting "hollow shell" that was bureaucratic, arrogant, ill-informed, elitist, and hedonistic.
+He criticized CYLC officials for using the organization as a launchpad for their political careers, and said it must experience hardship and reorient itself toward vulnerable groups such as the rural poor, migrants, the disabled, and women and children left behind in the countryside.
+Xi's criticisms were later published in an official book in September 2017.
+South China Morning Post states, "Wu Qiang, a former political science lecturer at Tsinghua University in Beijing, said Xi's trenchant criticism of the youth league reflected his intention to transform it from a bureaucracy to an organisation that can mobilise the masses – much in line with the party's rekindled 'mass line' campaign, developed by Mao Zedong, to reconnect with the public."
+Political commentators have noted that the diminishing of the Tuanpai curtailed the influence of former paramount leader Hu Jintao, solidifying Xi's own political faction.

+Following Xi's more critical stance of the CYLC, its membership decreased.
 CYLC's budget was cut, dropping from around 700 million yuan ($96 million) in 2012 to 260 million yuan ($40 million) in 2021, while its membership dropped from 90 million to 74 million in the same period.
+Xi's anti-corruption campaign also impacted the CYLC.
 Xi effectively closed the Central School of China Communist Youth League, folding it into the Chinese Academy of Social Sciences.
 He also effectively demoted Qin Yizhi, first secretary of the CYLC in 2017.
 During the Xi-era, the CYLC's rule that non-cadre over the age of 28 must leave the organization has been more strictly enforced.
+In 2016, the CCP Central Committee approved the Reform Plan for the Central Committee of the Communist Youth League, calling for a substantial overhaul of the CYLC leadership, including the shrinking of the central leadership, putting it more directly under CCP supervision.
+Additionally, new rules stated that CYLC cadres could no longer transfer directly to leadership positions in the CCP or government units.

 Beginning in March 2016, the CYLC and Alibaba began a collaboration to promote online entrepreneurship among rural Chinese youth.
 In 2020, the CYLC began asking its 74 million members to "regularly report personal situations" while studying abroad.
+In 2021, the CYLC criticized what it called the "patriotism industry," referring to content creators who used patriotism as a tool to obtain more online views and 'likes' in order to advance their profit motive.
 At the CYLC's centennial in May 2022, Xi described the organization as the "party's loyal assistant and reliable reserve force."